Doughnut Trifles

-It’s official–Doughnut Trifles are the BEST way to make a trifle!
-Layer doughnuts, cream, and fresh berries for a quick, easy, and delicious treat!
+It’s official — Doughnut Trifles are the BEST way to make a trifle!
+Layer doughnuts, whipped cream, fresh berries and lemon curd for a quick, easy, and delicious treat!

 Doughnut Trifles | From SugarHero.com